auli-aziz/SEA-Salon/README.md

 ### Backend

-- Ensure You’re on the right folder
+- Open a new terminal and ensure You’re on the right folder

   ```
   cd server